Shanxi: Politics

-Shanxi was therefore the "hardest hit" province during the anti-corruption campaign under Xi Jinping.
-Targeted corruption investigations on such a massive scale were unprecedented; it amounted to a wholesale 'cleansing' of Shanxi's political establishment.
+Thousands of Shanxi officials were disciplined during the anti-corruption campaign under Xi Jinping.
+This necessitated a scramble to find suitable personnel for many vacated offices.
 In the aftermath of the 'political earthquake', party secretary Yuan Chunqing was removed from his post in September 2014, with Wang Rulin 'helicoptered' into the provincial Party Secretary office.

 Economy

 The GDP per capita of Shanxi is below the national average.
 Compared to the provinces in east China, Shanxi is less developed for many reasons.
 Its geographic location limits its participation in international trade, which involves mostly eastern coastal provinces.
 Important crops in Shanxi include wheat, maize, millet, legumes, and potatoes.
 The local climate and dwindling water resources limit agriculture in Shanxi.

+Mining-related industries are a major part of Shanxi's economy.
 Shanxi possesses 260 billion metric tons of known coal deposits, about a third of China's total.
 As a result, Shanxi is a leading producer of coal in China and has more coal companies than any other province, with an annual production exceeding 300 million metric tonnes.
 The Datong (大同), Ningwu (宁武), Xishan (西山), Hedong (河东), Qinshui (沁水), and Huoxi (霍西) coalfields are some of the most important in Shanxi.
 Shanxi also contains about 500 million tonnes of bauxite deposits, about a third of total Chinese bauxite reserves.
 Industry in Shanxi is centered around heavy industries such as coal and chemical production, power generation, and metal refining.

+As part of an effort to promote diversification in non-resource industries, since 2004, some local governments in Shanxi province have required that coal mining companies set aside funds for investing in non-coal business like agriculture and produce processing.
+In 2006, the provincial government established a policy of "subsidizing peasants by coal" which made this diversification a provincewide requirement and encouraged local governments to develop policies like subsidies and favorable tax treatment to further encourage mining companies to invest in non-coal business.

 There are countless military-related industries in Shanxi due to its geographic location and history as the former base of the Chinese Communist Party and the People's Liberation Army.
 Taiyuan Satellite Launch Centre, one of China's three satellite launch centers, is located in the middle of Shanxi with China's largest stockpile of nuclear missiles.